SuiteDash

 Quick verdict

 SuiteDash is stronger for agencies that want a branded client portal experience.
 Every plan includes unlimited users, unlimited clients, a white-labeled progressive web app (PWA) for mobile, email marketing campaigns, and HIPAA compliance.
+SuiteDash also introduced SuiteAI, a credit-based AI add-on for text and image generation, though it is a paid extra rather than a built-in feature.
 The trade-off is a steep learning curve, a dated interface, and critical features like task dependencies and advanced automation locked behind the $99/month Pinnacle plan.

 Plutio is stronger for solo freelancers who need polished proposals, contracts, and invoices.
 Every plan unlocks every feature module, and the Plutio Pal AI assistant can draft proposals, plan projects, and generate contracts.
-The trade-off is limited scale on the entry plan (3 client portal invites, zero contributors), no CRM pipeline, no email marketing, and persistent user complaints about bugs and slow development.
+The trade-off: the Core plan caps active clients at 9, the Pro plan costs $49/month for 30 contributors, and the new Max plan at $199/month is significantly more expensive than the old Agency tier.
+Users still report bugs and slow development.

 Neither platform includes HR, payroll, or expense tracking.
-SuiteDash lacks AI features.
-Plutio lacks a CRM pipeline (still listed as "Planned" in 2026).
 Both force you to supplement with external tools, which weakens the all-in-one value.

 Key differences at a glance

 • Pricing model: SuiteDash includes unlimited users and clients on all plans ($19-99/month).
-Plutio caps client portal invites and contributors by tier.
+Plutio caps active clients to 9 on Core and contributors to 30 on Pro.

 • Brand customization: SuiteDash offers full white-labeling with a branded PWA on every plan at no extra cost.
-Plutio charges $9/month for white-label on Solo and Studio; it is included on Agency ($99/month).
+Plutio charges $9/month for white-label on Core and Pro; it is included on Max ($199/month).

 • Client portal: SuiteDash's portal is the core product: custom domain, branded dashboards per client type, custom menus.
 Plutio offers custom-domain portals with a dashboard builder but no branded mobile app.

 • CRM: SuiteDash has deal pipelines on Thrive+ ($49/month).
-Plutio has contact management only; pipeline CRM remains "Planned."
+Plutio now has pipeline management for tracking prospects from inquiry through proposal, though it is less feature-rich than SuiteDash's deal stages.

 • Email marketing: SuiteDash includes email campaigns on all plans and drip sequences on Thrive+.
 Plutio has no email marketing.